go-clang/bootstrap/README.md

   go get -u github.com/go-clang/bootstrap/...
 ```

-## Example/Usage
+## Usage

-An example on how to use the AST visitor of Clang can be found in [/cmd/go-clang-dump/main.go](/cmd/go-clang-dump/main.go)
+An example on how to use the AST visitor of the Clang API can be found in [/cmd/go-clang-dump/main.go](/cmd/go-clang-dump/main.go)

 ## I need bindings for a different Clang version

-These can be found at: [bindings](https://github.com/go-clang/gen#where-are-the-bindings).
+The Go bindings are placed in their own repositories to provide the correct bindings for the corresponding Clang version.
+A list of supported versions can be found in [go-clang/gen's README](https://github.com/go-clang/gen#where-are-the-bindings).

 ## I found a bug/missing a feature in go-clang

-Use the issue tracker of the https://github.com/go-clang/gen repository.
+We are using the issue tracker of the `go-clang/gen` repository.
+Please go through the [open issues](https://github.com/go-clang/gen/issues) in the tracker first.
+If you cannot find your request just open up a [new issue](https://github.com/go-clang/gen/issues/new).

-## How is the binding generated?
+## How is this binding generated?

-The go-clang binding generation is in its own repository and can be found at [gen](https://github.com/go-clang/gen).
+The [go-clang/gen](https://github.com/go-clang/gen) repository is used to automatically generate this binding.

 # License